 Whether you're pounding out a few pages or putting out pages by the pound, Team Xerox has the solution to your printing problems.
 To Xerox that's more than just producing reliable printers.
 It's more than just service.
-It's a belief that finding the solution to your problems isn't good enough unless it's the exact, right ranges of electronic printing systems-it's one of the most unique.
+It's a belief that finding the solution to your problems isn't good enough unless it's the exact, right solution.
+Asa result, Xerox has developed more than just one of the broadest ranges of electronic printing systems-it's one of the most unique.
 For instance, Xerox 4045 Laser CPs are desktop printers that are also copiers.
 The two new models have expanded memory capabilities-the Model 20 for IBM 3270 data processing systems, and the Model 50 for desktop publishing and other applications where full-page graphics are needed.